jeaye/blog.jeaye.com/_drafts/2016-06-29-encrypted-arch-linux.md

 ```

 #### Install GRUB
-You have other options for your bootloader, but GRUB (TODO link) is the most
+You have other options for your bootloader, but
+[GRUB](https://wiki.archlinux.org/index.php/GRUB) is the most powerful around.
-powerful around.
-I like that, in a pinch, the GRUB shell can be used to boot
+I like that, in a pinch, the GRUB shell can be used to boot just about
-just about anything.
-The installation is straightforward, but you need to make
+anything.
+The installation is straightforward, but you need to make sure that
-sure that GRUB knows about our encrypted drive.
+GRUB knows about our encrypted drive.

 ```bash
 $ pacman -S grub-bios